ck37/ck37r/README.md

     -   `gen_superlearner` - create a SuperLearner and CV.SuperLearner function setup to transparently use a certain parallelization configuration.
     -   `cvsl_weights` - table of the meta-weight distribution for each learner in a CV.SuperLearner analysis.
     -   `cvsl_auc` - cross-validated AUC for a CV.SuperLearner analysis.
+    -   `cvsl_auc_table` - table of cross-validated AUCs for each learner in a SuperLearner ensemble, including SE, CI, and p-value.
     -   `cvsl_plot_roc` - ROC plot with AUC for a CV.SuperLearner analysis.
     -   `plot.SuperLearner` - plot risk estimates and CIs for a SuperLearner, similar to CV.Superlearner except without SL or Discrete SL.
     -   `sl_auc_table` - table of cross-validated AUCs for each learner in a SuperLearner ensemble, including SE, CI, and p-value.